Exercise: Nigeria Floods#

 Attention

-GeoPackage file can contain multiple files and even whole QGIS projects.
+GeoPackage files can contain multiple files and even entire QGIS projects.
 When you load such a file in QGIS a window will appear in which you have to select the files you want to load in your QGIS project.

 1. First, we want to export Borno state from kontur_boundaries_NG_20230628 to have it as a stand-alone vector layer.
 To do that,